Joecstarr/thesis/sections/introduction/intuit_knot_theory.md

 [@rolfsenKnotsLinks2003], and An Introduction to Knot Theory by Lickerish [@lickorishIntroductionKnotTheory1997].
 The remainder of this thesis quickly exchanges the idea of a knot for that of a tangle, introduced by Conway [@conwayEnumerationKnotsLinks1970].
-To build a tangle from a knot, we take what we've developed and follow the recipe (as seen in @fig-intro-tangle_maker):
+A tangle can be thought of as drawing a circle around, or slamming a cookie cutter onto, a knot diagram.
+Then cutting off the parts of the knot laying outside the circle/cookie cutter, this process is seen in @fig-intro-tangle_maker.

 ```{figure} ../../media/tangle_maker.svg
 :label: fig-intro-tangle_maker